 (1) Long-term and current maturities of debt reflect the classification of such obligations at September 30, 2010.
-With respect to an \$8.5 million current maturity due under Holdings' Term Loan B, Holdings had the ability to use available long-term credit capacity under the EPE Revolver to fund repayment of this amount.
-EPO had the ability to use available forecast long-term borrowing capacity under its \$1.75 billion multi-year revolving credit facility to satisfy the current maturity of Senior Notes B. Duncan Energy Partners used its borrowing capacity under a new \$1.25 billion multi-year credit agreement executed in October 2010 to refinance amounts due under the DEP Revolving Credit Facility on a long-term basis.
+With respect to an \$8.5 million current maturity due under Holdings' Term Loan B, Holdings had the ability to use available long-term credit capacity under the Holdings Revolver to fund repayment of this amount.
+We had the ability to use available forecast long-term borrowing capacity under our \$1.75 billion multi-year revolving credit facility to satisfy the current maturity of Senior Notes B. Duncan Energy Partners used its borrowing capacity under a new \$1.25 billion multi-year credit agreement executed in October 2010 to refinance amounts due under the DEP Revolving Credit Facility on a long-term basis.

-(2) As of November 29, 2010, we had \$1.3 billion of borrowings outstanding under EPO's multi-year revolving credit facility.
+(2) As of January 3, 2011, we had \$648 million of borrowings outstanding under our \$1.75 billion multi-year revolving credit facility and Duncan Energy Partners had \$128 million of borrowings outstanding under its \$850 million multi-year revolving credit facility.

-(3) The borrowings of Duncan Energy Partners are presented as part of the Partnership's consolidated debt; however, we do not have any obligation for the payment of interest or repayment of borrowings incurred by Duncan Energy Partners.
+(3) The borrowings of Holdings, TEPPCO and Duncan Energy Partners are presented as part of Enterprise Parent's consolidated debt; however, Enterprise does not have any obligation for the payment of interest or repayment of borrowings incurred by Holdings, TEPPCO and Duncan Energy Partners.